A table of contents (TOC) is a common way for end users to find specific information in your project.

 - Add/Open TOC If you do not want to use the initial TOC often provided by one of Flare's factory templates, you can add one.
 You can open an existing TOC from the Project Organizer whenever you need to work on it.
 See Adding a TOC and Opening a TOC.

 - Create TOC You can create a TOC manually or automatically, adding books and links to topics or other files.
-See Creating a TOC.
+See Creating a TOC Manually or Auto-generating a TOC.

 - Edit TOC Entries After you create a table of contents, you can edit the individual entries in many ways.
 This includes linking entries to other files, setting titles automatically, and applying condition tags.
 See Editing TOCs.